-I had just entered into my teens when I matriculated from a village school and went to the district town to avail myself of the advantages of higher education. then I had never gone beyond the limits of my native village excepting occasional excursions to another village, eight miles off, lying in an out of the way part of the country.
+I had just entered into my teens when I matriculated from a village school and went to the district town to avail myself of the advantages of higher education.
+Up till then I had never gone do not live with their parents and guardiansl.
+In view of this conbeyond the limits of my native village excepting occasional excursions to another village, eight miles off, lying in an out of the way part of the country.
 To a green youth like me fresh from his native woodlands wild, the difference between the quiet country-life I had heretofore led and the thousand and one refinements of town life, was simply overwhelming.
-The talk of my schoolmates and mess-mates, full of flashes of boyish wit or of gay reminiscence of boyish pranks, the spruce way in which they were dressed, the jaunty air with which they carried their heads like parrots, the slang they talked with such ease and gusto, the ready familiarity with which they talked of their studies and their teachers,-all those things startled me by their novelty; I felt a strange exhilaration of spirits as with new wine intoxicated,' my veins tingled, my brain reeled, and I was lifted off my feet.
+The talk of my school-mates and mess-mates, full of flashes of beyish wit or of gay reminiscences of boyish pranks, the spruce way in which they were dressed, the jaunty air with which they carried their heads like parrots, the slang they talked, with such ease and gusto, the ready familiarity with which they talked of their studies and their teachers,-all these things startled me by their novelty; I felt a strange exhilaration of spirits 'as with new wine intoxicated,' my veins tingled, my brain reeled, and I was lifted off my feet.

-Born of a high-class Bramhin family, I had been trained in the usual round of ceremonial observances and habits of personal cleanliness.
-During the first six months of my sojourn in the town I followed my usual practice in these matters with scrupulous regularity, in spite of the jeers of my more refined chums.
-I took good care never to eat off a plate or drink of a glass defiled by a Sudra.
+Born of a high-class Bramhin family, I had been trained in the 'usual round of ceremonial observances and habits of personal cleanliness.
+During the first six months of my scjourn in the town I followed my usual practice in these matters with scrupul-.ous regularity; in spite of the jeers of my more refined churge I took good care never to eat off a plate or drink of a glass defiled . by a Sudra.
 We had a Moslem class-fellow, and I kept as far from him as the arrangements of the class-room permitted, and even when we were called upon to stand round the Professor's chair, I insulated myself so completely as to avoid all contact with the gaberdine of my unhallowed class-fellow.
-But at the end of the first half-year of my town-life, 'a change came over the spirit of my dream.
+But at the end of the first half-year of my town-life 'a change came over the spirit of my dream.'
 My early training began to loosen its hold upon me and I was more and more fascinated by the glamour of the refined manners of my companions.
 The old garment of orthodoxy burst in more places than one, and at last it slipped off like the cast-off skin of a snake.
 But let me tell my little story and stop this moralising vein.